Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Comparisons, Predictions and Discussions

-In Fig.\ref{totXsplot} the comparison of the total cross-sections $\si_{tot}$ in the energy $W$ range from the production threshold to $200GeV$ is presented.
-Our HSDP model can reproduce the SDPM $\si_{tot}$ within their projected uncertainties of the sampled points in our fitting, thus agrees with the experimental data (collected in Fig.2 of \cite{xsecmodel}) pretty well when comparing with SDPM, while the JPACM fails in $\si_{tot}$ especially in the production threshold and high-energy regions.
-The reduced chi-square of our model in the fitting is $\chi^{2}_{\si}/DoF=0.52325$.
-The new HERA measurement of photoproduction $\si_{tot}$ at $W\in(20,80)GeV$ (Tab.7 of \cite{HERAt}) are also included in Fig.\ref{totXsplot}.
-It's obvious that the model can excellently predict these HERA data with the reduced chi-square $\chi^{2}_{\si,HERA}/N=0.2928$ when they are even absent in our fitting, while the $\si_{tot}-$fitted SDPM unfortunately has worse agreement: $\chi'^{2}_{\si,HERA}/N=2.6008$!
-This comparison indicates that our model is more credible especially in the intermediate energy region.
+In Fig.\ref{totXsplot} the comparison of the $\rho^{0}$ integrated cross sections $\sigma_{int}$ in the energy range from the production threshold to $500GeV$ is presented.
+Our HSDP model fits $\{\sigma^{SDPM}_{i}\}$ with $\chi^{2}_{\sigma}/\text{dof}=0.52325$.
+We collect part of the data used in \cite{xsecmodel} and some newer data for comparison: SLAC\cite{slac1,slac2,slacxsc1,slacxsc2,slacxsc3}, SAPHIR\cite{xsecexpWu}, FNAL\cite{fnalxsec}, DESY\cite{desyxsec1,desyxsec2}, CLAS\cite{clasxsec} and others\cite{xsecexpot1,xsecexpot2,xsecexpot3} in low$-W$ region, and ZEUS\cite{zeusxsec1,zeusxsec2,zeusxsec3} \& H1\cite{h1xsec1},\cite{h1xsec2}\footnote[1]{We estimate the $\sigma_{int}$ of $\rho^{0}$ from the total photoproduction cross section of all VMs of this measurement.} in high$-W$ region.
+The agreement of the HSDP model with these data ($\chi^{2}_{\sigma,LH}/N=2.46$) is better than SDPM ($\chi^{2}_{\sigma,LH}/N=4$).
+The new HERA measurement of $\sigma_{int}$ in the unexplored region $(20,80)GeV$ (Tab.7 of \cite{HERAt}) is also compared.
+Our model excellently predicts the HERA data with $\chi^{2}_{\sigma,HERA}/N=0.2928$, while the $\sigma_{int}-$fitted SDPM unfortunately fails: $\chi'^{2}_{\sigma,HERA}/N=2.6$.
+The Soft-Pomeron-based JPACM fails especially in the threshold and high-energy regions.
+This comparison evidences the validity and even more credibility of our model in the whole $W$ range.